 To be honest, we’re ready to wind down and relax.
 We may be fit but we’re not ‘Fernie’ fit.
 At least, not yet.

 *Our writer was a guest of Tourism Fernie.
-No organization reviewed or approved this article before publication.
+This post was not reviewed or edited by our partners in tourism before publication.